Ashwini5737/Sales-Forecasting/README.md

 - Investigate hybrid models combining the strengths of different approaches.
 - Apply advanced feature engineering techniques to enhance forecasting accuracy.

-## References

-Refer to the `References` section in the project report for a detailed bibliography.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-For any questions or suggestions, feel free to open an issue or contact the authors.